 Exams provide a clear target and are a good way of ensuring progress is being made.
 Trinity College London administers the guitar exams for which I enter my pupils here in the Grimsby area.
 There is no longer exam centre in Grimsby so most of my pupils take their exams at the Scunthorpe Centre which is actually located in Kirton-in-Lindsey.

 Things to remember about exams:-

-1. Once we have agreed that it’s appropriate for your child to enter for an exam, be sure you know when the deadline is for paying the entry fee (see “money”, “dates and times” on this website) and let me have payment in time by cash or cheque payable to me in person.
+1. Once we have agreed that it’s appropriate for your child to enter for an exam, be sure you know when the deadline is for paying the entry fee (see below) and let me have payment in good time .

 2. Put the exam date in your diary as soon as you know it.
-You will be notified as regards the precise time of your exam approximately 3 weeks before the day of the exams.
+You will be notified as regards the precise time of your exam approximately 2 or 3 weeks before the day of the exams.